Algae Green Pool Algae Green Pool — Can I Shock Pool After Adding Algaecide? Complete Guide

 Step 1: Test and Balance Water Chemistry

 Before adding any chemicals, test your water using a quality test kit like the Taylor K-2006C.
-Your pH should be between 7.2-7.6 for optimal chemical effectiveness.
+Your pH should be between 7.4-7.6.
 If pH is above 7.6, lower it with muriatic acid before proceeding.
-Total alkalinity should be 80-120 ppm for both regular pools and salt water generators.
+Total alkalinity should be 80-120 ppm; on salt-water-generator pools, aim for the lower end (around 70-80 ppm) to reduce pH rise.

 Special Considerations for Different Pool Types